Tylerflick/tylerflick.github.io/projects.md

 ### Services

 [go-bamboo](https://github.com/Tylerflick/go-bamboo)
 go-bamboo is a library for polling Atlassian Bamboo Server builds.
-It's writen in Go, and written to serve as a small SDK for getting build results.
+It's writen in Go, and built to serve as a small SDK for getting build results.

 ### Embedded